lowRISC/opentitan/sw/device/mask_rom/boot.md

   // - ROM_EXT manifest
   // - Handles for Peripheral DIFs

-  // When and How do we lock down peripheral configuration?
+  // **Open Q:** When and How do we lock down peripheral configuration?
   // - We configure based on ROM_EXT manifest (signed)
   // - Only locks down these peripherals if info is provided.